TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.mime.rst

    :class:`compat32 <email.policy.Compat32>` policy) it will be passed to :class:`~email.message.Message`.

-   The :class:`MIMEBase` class always adds a :mailheader:`Content-Type` header (based on *_maintype*, *_subtype*, and *_params*), and a
+   The :class:`MIMEBase` kundi always adds a :mailheader:`Content-Type` header (based on *_maintype*, *_subtype*, and *_params*), and a
    :mailheader:`MIME-Version` header (always set to ``1.0``).